GPUDirect RDMA

 Why the latency floor changes

 Each CPU bounce costs hundreds of nanoseconds of PCIe protocol overhead, plus a kernel context entry to handle the DMA descriptor, plus contention against whatever else is using CPU memory bandwidth.
-In practice, the difference between GDR and no-GDR on a tuned cluster is roughly 5 microseconds versus 1.5 microseconds for a small RDMA write.
-The bandwidth difference is even bigger: without GDR, host memory bandwidth (typically 200-400 GB/s on a modern Sapphire Rapids server) becomes the ceiling, and you cannot fully drive an 8-port NDR setup.
-With GDR, the ceiling is the PCIe Gen5 x16 lane between the GPU and the NIC (~64 GB/s per direction), which is enough to feed 4 NDR ports per GPU at line rate.
+In practice, the difference between GDR and no-GDR on a tuned cluster is roughly 3 microseconds with GDR versus 10 to 15 microseconds without for a small RDMA write.
+The bandwidth difference is even bigger: without GDR, host memory bandwidth (400 to 800 GB/s aggregate on a modern dual-socket DDR5 server: Granite Rapids, Emerald Rapids, Turin) becomes the ceiling, and you cannot fully drive an 8-port NDR node.
+With GDR, the per-GPU ceiling is the PCIe Gen5 x16 lane between the GPU and its NIC (~64 GB/s per direction), enough to feed one NDR port per GPU (50 GB/s) at line rate with headroom.
+The aggregate across all 8 GPU/NIC pairs in an HGX node is 8 × 50 GB/s = 400 GB/s of inter-node bandwidth.

 What it requires